 There are numerous factors involved in calculating lawsuit awards in abuse cases.
 These include:

-- Damages in which a cost has been absorbed, including medical expenses and loss of income
+Damages in which a cost has been absorbed, including medical bills and loss of income

-- Punitive damages that are awarded as punishment against the defendant and mean to function as a case precedent from committing negligence or abuse and deter nursing homes from committing similar acts of abuse
+Punitive damages that are awarded as punishment against the defendant and meant to function as a case precedent from committing negligence or abuse and deter nursing homes from committing similar acts of abuse

-If your elderly relative has been abused while in a nursing home, such that his or her health and well-being have been compromised, you may be eligible for damages in a nursing home lawsuit.
+Suppose your elderly relative has been abused while in a nursing home facility, such that their health and well-being have been compromised; you may be eligible for damages in a nursing home lawsuit.
 This can include money to cover medical expenses, lost wages, and pain and suffering.

 An Atlanta nursing home abuse attorney at our law firm can help you determine if you have a case and begin building a solid legal case.
-Contact Conoscienti, Ledbetter & Archer today for a free case evaluation.
+Contact Conoscienti & Ledbetter today for a free case evaluation.

-While every circumstance differs, there are numerous nursing home wrongful death settlement success cases.
+While every circumstance differs, numerous nursing home wrongful death settlement success cases exist.

 Notable nursing home wrongful death settlements range from $1.57 million in California for late-stage bedsore that led to wrongful death to $200 million in Florida for someone’s death after falling down the stairs in a wheelchair.

-The largest recorded jury-awarded compensation in a nursing home abuse situation is $1.1 billion.
-This was following the death of a 69-year-old Florida nursing home resident whose body was not discovered for weeks.
+The most significant recorded jury-awarded compensation in a nursing home abuse situation is $1.1 billion.
+This followed the death of a 69-year-old Florida nursing home resident whose body was not discovered for weeks.

 A wrongful death attorney with experience in nursing home abuse cases will give you the best chance of getting the settlement your elderly patients deserve in these difficult circumstances.

-Please contact the Atlanta wrongful death attorneys of Conoscienti, Ledbetter & Archer today for a free case review if your elderly relative has been abused in a nursing home or assisted living facility.
+Please contact the Atlanta wrongful death attorneys of Conoscienti & Ledbetter today for a free case review if your elderly relative has been abused in a nursing home or assisted living facility.

-Under the law, medical staff, social workers, healthcare employees, bank employees, and law enforcement are required to report suspected abuse or financial exploitation to the Department of Human Resources.
+Under the law, medical staff, social workers, healthcare employees, bank employees, and law enforcement must report suspected abuse or financial exploitation to the Department of Human Resources.

 Report Elder Abuse

-Any person suspecting or knowing of misuse, neglect, or abuse of elderly or handicapped adults living outside of the nursing homes or personal care home should report it to the Adult Protective Services Unit of the Department of Family and Children Services in the county where the victim resides.
+Any person suspecting or knowing of misuse, neglect, or abuse of elderly or disabled adults outside of the nursing homes or assisted living facilities should report it to the Adult Protective Services Unit of the Department of Family and Children Services in the county the victim resides.

 Abuse, neglect, or financial exploitation of residents of nursing homes or personal care homes must be reported to the Long-Term Care Ombudsman from the Division of Aging Services.